sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

 1. In the Test Window, double-click the **Test_RetrieveAppointments_WhenMoreThanOneAppointments_InitsCorrectly** to open it.

 1. In the previous exercise, the stack trace of the failing test showed you that the `Assert.IsNotNull` on line 83 failed.
-Go to line 83 by pressing `Cntrl-G`, entering
+Go to line 83 by pressing `Ctrl-G`, entering
     83 and pressing enter.
 This takes you to the following failing assertion:

     ```csharp